 Page size for iterating bucket objects in Amazon S3.

 Deployment using Dockeredit

-Follow these instructions to deploy the Amazon S3 connector using Docker.
+You can deploy the Amazon S3 connector as a self-managed connector client using Docker.
+Follow these instructions.

 Step 1: Download sample configuration file

 Download the sample configuration file.
 You can either download it manually or run the following command: